 When we collect Personal Data, about you and other people this Information will remain strictly confidential.

 1. Why do we collect your Personal Data?

-When you completed an application for registration to the Co-Ownership & Rent to Own Conveyancing Panel, we asked you to supply information about your firm, including details of your firm’s name and address, the type of legal entity of your firm and registration details thereof, details of storage facilities at your firm, your company or LLP registration number, names of partners, members, company secretary or directors of your firm, the name and email address of the appointed relationship partner, names of individual solicitors within your firm, a copy of the relationship partner’s practising certificate, professional indemnity cover, a current certificate of recognition by the Law Society (if Company or LLP) and your firm’s client account bank details.
+When you complete an application for registration to the Co-Ownership Conveyancing Panel, we ask you to supply information about your firm, including details of your firm’s name and address, the type of legal entity of your firm and registration details thereof, details of storage facilities at your firm, your company or LLP registration number, names of partners, members, company secretary or directors of your firm, the name and email address of the appointed relationship partner, names of individual solicitors within your firm, confirmation that the relationship partner holds practising certificate and professional indemnity cover, confirmation that your firm holds a current certificate of recognition by the Law Society (if Company or LLP) and your firm’s client account bank details.

-We use the information you provide in order to register your firm on the Co-Ownership Conveyancing Panel which allows your firm to carry out conveyancing transactions on behalf of Co-Ownership & Rent to Own.
+We use the information you provide in order to register your firm on the Co-Ownership Conveyancing Panel which allows your firm to carry out conveyancing transactions on behalf of Co-Ownership.

 We may also use the information you supply for research and management information purposes, to help us improve